ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-This document follows terminology defined in Section 1.2 of [I-D.vvv-webtransport-overview].
+This document follows terminology defined in Section 1.2 of [OVERVIEW].

 # Protocol Overview